gvwilson/thirdbit/_posts/2018/2018-12-02-learning-from-mcmaster.md

 While everyone likes to toot their own horn, they're simply telling the truth when [they say](https://mdprogram.mcmaster.ca/):

-> ...a group of innovative educators developed an undergraduate medical program
+> …a group of innovative educators developed an undergraduate medical program
 > that stirred controversy and defied convention by emphasizing self-directed
 > learning.
 McMaster created a revolution in health care training with the
 > establishment of a medical school that pioneered a problem-based learning